 - The Sega Channel version of Sonic 3D Blast split the game into two "parts", since there was not enough space in the Sega Channel adapter to fit the entire game.
 The first part featured the first four zones (Green Grove through Diamond Dust), and the second part featured the remaining levels (Volcano Valley through Panic Puppet, plus the final boss).

 - Sonic the Hedgehog 4: Episode I, Episode II, and Episode Metal.

 - StarCraft II was not an episodic game when it was released, but rather Wings of Liberty as the base game and Heart of the Swarm as an expansion (Although if you had bought Heart of the Swarm, you'd also get Wings of Liberty), but when Legacy of the Void was released, the game was turned episodic, and each part of the trilogy can be bought and played standalone.

 - Super Adventure Rockman is divided into three episodes on discs.

 - Super Robot Wars occasionally does this.
 With the exception of Operation Extend, each episode is a separate physical product.

-- Telltale Games is often being praised for being one of the few companies that are using the model effectively.
-Games they have developed in this way include:
+- Telltale Games is generally praised for being one of the few companies that are using the model effectively.
+Some also criticize them for exploiting this reputation through ramping up the production post-2012, often at the expense of quality.
+Either way, they have developed in this way include: